tsilva/curriculum-vitae/README.md

 - **Team:** Myself + Design Team + Content Team
 - **Technologies:** React, MDX, NodeJS, React Native, PHP

-The Quizzer platform is a versatile quiz platform that supports building assessments that interleave multiple interactive quiz types using a simple unified content authoring format powered by MDX.
+The Quizzer platform is a versatile tool designed to build assessments that interleave multiple interactive quiz types, using a unified content authoring format powered by MDX.

-The need for building this system stemmed from the necessity of having more enticing and interactive quizzes that could be easily created and modified.
-Such quizzes would initially integrate into Tynker's content progression system in the form of placement tests that onboarded new users into the right skill level, and later on as assessment tests that guardrailed if users were able to progress to the next education level.
+The need for this system arose from the demand for more engaging and interactive quizzes that could be easily created and maintained.
+Initially, these quizzes were integrated into Tynker's content progression system as placement tests to onboard users at the right skill level, later evolving into assessment tests to ensure users were ready to progress to the next level.

-This was achieved by using MDX for modularity, enabling Quizzer to seamelessly integrate with different components of the educational stack, including interactive coding exercises.
+MDX was used for modularity, allowing Quizzer to seamlessly integrate with various educational components, including interactive coding exercises.

-My role was to architect a solution and implement the full-stack, frontend and backend.
-Having also built a cross-platform native mobile prototype that ran on Android and iOS, built using React Native (the native mobile version was eventually backlogged and shelved due to a shift in priorities).
+My role was to architect and implement the full-stack solution, covering both frontend and backend development.
+I also developed a cross-platform native mobile prototype for Android and iOS using React Native, though this mobile version was shelved due to shifting priorities.

-The solution was deployed on schedule, and remained a core part of content progression for the home user up to the day of this writing, with minimal maintenance requirements.
+The solution was deployed on schedule and required minimal post-deployment maintenance, with only minor issues related to content authoring and user experience.

 - [Gallery](https://photos.app.goo.gl/tWYftTXKxePWfJ2G6)
 - [Block Coding Placement Test](https://www.tynker.com/quizzer/?type=placement:block)